Select Page

 • If the father is not a custodial parent and the child is underage, there must be consent from a legal guardian that the child can be tested.

-• If the child is over 18 years old, they must consent to the DNA test even if the mother does not.
+• If the child is over 18 years old, they must and can consent to the DNA test even if the mother does not.

 Ethical Dilemmas in DNA Testing: The Right to Know vs. Privacy